bitcoin-api/bitcoin-api/README.md

 ### Livenet Usage
-If you have a charity or business you want to use the Bitcoin-Api.io API with in its livenet mode (currently in private Alpha testing), please contact technical support.
+If you have a charity or business you want to use the Bitcoin-Api.io API with in its livenet mode, currently in private Alpha testing, please contact technical support.

 ---